rtic-rs/rtic/book/en/src/by-example/types-send-sync.md

 {{#include ../../../../examples/not-send.rs}}
 ```

+It's important to note that late initialization of resources is effectively a
+send operation where the initial value is sent from `idle`, which has the lowest
+priority of `0`, to a task with will run with a priority greater than or equal
+to `1`.
+Thus all late resources need to implement the `Send` trait.

 ## `Sync`

 Similarly, [`Sync`] is a marker trait for "types for which it is safe to share